 Can student groups reserve rooms in the VEC when classes are not in session?
 When will we be able to reserve rooms in the VEC for student club events?

 All reservation requests should go through the director of student activities/P&S Club at least seven (calendar) days in advance of the event.
 Reservations for students groups are made on a first-come, first-served basis if space is available.
 Reservations are not official until they have been approved and confirmed.
 While there are generally no space rental fees for student events in the VEC, student groups are responsible for any costs associated with catering, AV support during non-business hours, and their other event needs.

 The Rachmaninoff piano is stored in a specially-designed Piano Room, which is located on the second floor of the building, right outside the lower entrance to the auditorium.
-Access to the piano is managed by P&S Club; students who are given permission to use the Piano Room may access the piano whenever the VEC is open.

 While there are too many cool spaces in the VEC to list, here are two that are perhaps less known: